AnnaErshova/MarathonMappr/README.md

 A simple app that allows to search for and map for road races (5k all the way to an ultra) outside of the U.S.

+User can:

+* Search races by name or location (city/country)
+* Search races by date ranges
+* Sort races by name, city, country, type, of date, ascending or descending

 ## Screenshots

 Add some spiffy screenshots of your app here.